broneks/gitFeed.js/README.md

 # GitFeed.js

-Display your GitHub activity feed
+Display your GitHub activity feed on your website :octocat:

 ##Settings: